How do you stay sane in times that are a bit nuts?

 MASLOW’S HIERARCHY RIDES AGAIN

 Ever hear of Maslow’s hierarchy of needs?
 It’s a pyramid of needs with the more basic human needs at the bottom.
 You start at the bottom with level 1 – physiological (body, health) and level 2 – safety.
-Well hello Covid roller coaster.
-So that’s why the ground’s shaking.
+Well hello – that’s a bit bumpy today.
+No wonder it feels like the ground is shaking.

 FYI the next levels are Love and Belonging, Esteem, and at the top is Self-actualization.
 Like many pyramids, you must master the lower level needs before going to the next rung.
-Hopefully one day those upper levels will again be relevant, lol.
-Because with Covid-19, no matter what level you were on with the hierarchy before this time, you’ve probably been kicked back into to survival mode.
+Those upper levels are grand – but first you need to have the basics in place.
+And today’s world changes are so challenging, they can kick you back to that survival level.

-Just wanted to provide some background on why it’s so stressful for the collective right now. if your stress level is high right now – if you’re having trouble sleeping, if you’re going a little stir crazy and barking at your family – that’s pretty normal.
-Don’t expect that you’ll be a saint – not quite yet at least.
 If you do feel it’s a bit over the top, ask for help.
 It’s out there.
-That is good stress mastery there – to know when you could benefit from extra support.
+That is good stress mastery – to know when you could benefit from extra support.

 THREE OTHER THINGS TO KNOW

 Third, a foundation of any stress management training is doing a regular contemplation, meditation or relaxation practice.
 Contemplative movement formats also count – think of yoga, tai chi, and chi kung.
 If you’re not already doing this and you’d like to start, start with 5-10 minutes a day.
-But more important than the length of time, is practicing as consistently as you can.
-Doing it first thing in the morning is when most people are more likely to get it done.
+But more important than the length of time, is practicing as consistently (yes, that means daily or at least 5 days a week) as you can.
+Doing it first thing in the morning is when most people are more likely to get it done daily.
 It sure sets your day up in a good frame.

 Here is an article about different free and paid apps you can explore, from Oprah mag.
 And another review of 14 apps from Kaiser Permanente, which separates neuroscience from spirituality leanings, beginner levels, music included or not – an also a video from NBA star Chris Paul.
 So cool, how accessible and acknowledged the benefits of meditation are now!